-University of Rochester-EIOH Oral and Maxillofacial Surgery 2023-2024
+University of Rochester-EIOH Oral and Maxillofacial Surgery 2024-2025

-Program: The Advanced Educational Program in Oral and Maxillofacial Surgery at the University of Rochester is a 48 month postdoctoral program as well as a 72 month MD-OMFS certificate program, accredited by the Commission on Dental Accreditation of the American Dental Association.
+Program: The Advanced Educational Program in Oral and Maxillofacial Surgery at the University of Rochester is a 48-month postdoctoral program accredited by the Commission on Dental Accreditation of the American Dental Association.
 The last CODA site visit took place Nov.
 2022.
 Full accreditation received with no reporting requirements.

-Department Chair: John S. Vorrasi, DDS Program Director: Dina Amin, DDS, FACS
+Department Chair: John S. Vorrasi, DDS

+Program Director: Dina Amin, DDS, FACS

-Number of residents each year: Two (2) appointments for 48 month certificate program.
-One (1) appointment for the 72 months MD-OMFS certificate program
+Number of residents each year: Three (3) appointments for 48-month certificate program.

-Number of one-year interns each year: One (1) to Four (4)
+Number of one-year interns each year: Four (4)